sneurog/TauDNN/README.md

 **Contributors/Advisors :** Daren Ma, MSc.,  Justin Torok, PhD.

-**Description :** This project contains a Deep Neural Network to both predict the initial seed location and the forward progress of tau tangle concentration in the brain.
+**Description :** This project contains a Physics-Informed Neural Network to both predict the initial seed location and the forward progress of tau tangle concentration in the brain.

 ## Subdirectories